 This is one of the major speed killers and it’s something anybody can control with a bit of information.
 Generally, banner images that are used on the homepage shouldn’t exceed 1200 x 600px and shouldn’t go over 200KB.
 Product images should also be under 200KB.

 But how do you optimize them without losing image quality?
-The answer to that is pretty simple, you can use either https://tinypng.com/ or https://bulkresizephotos.com/en to optimize your images.
-They’re free of charge and you will keep the quality of your images, that’s a promise!
+The answer to that is pretty simple, you can use either SEOAnt ‑ Image Optimizer&Speed or Tiny:SEO Image optimizer,Speed to optimize your images.
+They have free plans and you will keep the quality of your images, that’s a promise!

 The same thing goes for videos, but here you have the easier option.
 You can upload your videos to either YouTube or other streaming websites and embed them on your page.
 In this way, you’re not affecting your Shopify Speed Score.

 When it comes to an eCommerce store, we all want the best functionalities for user experience.
 However, apps are another major problem when it comes to our Shopify Speed Score, so we need to be careful while installing them.
 The more you add, the more your Shopify speed score is reduced.
 This is because there are some apps that take longer to communicate with Shopify’s API while others rely on communication with not-so-speedy servers.